Slaithwaite: Commerce

 There are many independent shops, a post office, cafes in the centre of Slaithwaite.
 Shops include the community-owned cooperative the 'Green Valley Grocer', the workers' cooperative the 'Handmade Bakery,' and the Mystical Moments 'magic wand shop'.
+In 2025, there was heritage lottery fund grant towards celebration of shops on Carr Lane.

 There are several traditional public houses in Slaithwaite, including the 'Silent Woman' which came to the attention of the world media on 23 September 2007, when Christopher Hawkins walked into the pub and ordered a pint of beer a few minutes after he had murdered his son and attacked his daughter with a knife.
 The town is included as one of the stops in the Transpennine Real Ale Trail.